joaoguedesneto/joaoguedesneto.github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'joaovictorguedesneto@gmail.com'
+email: 'joao.neto@fgv.br'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a Postdoctoral Researcher at the Center for Politics and Economics in the Public Sector in the Getúlio Vargas Foundation (FGV CEPESP).
-My main area of expertise is intergroup behavior, that is, I investigate how people interact in different settings, ranging from political polarization in elections around the world to inter-agency conflicts in public administration.
+I am an Assistant Professor of Public Administration at FGV EBAPE.
+I hold a Ph.D. in Political Science (University of Pittsburgh) and master’s degrees in Political Science (Pitt), Public Economics, Law, and Politics (Leuphana Universität Lüneburg) and Public Management and Society (Universidade Federal de Alfenas).

-Prior to that, I was an Assistant Professor of Public Administration at Kean University.
+Prior to that, I was an Assistant Professor of Public Administration at Kean University and a Postdoctoral Researcher at FGV CEPESP.

+My research concentrates on the individual-level dynamics of bureaucratic politics.
+I rely on survey experiments, econometrics, and face-to-face interviews to understand coordination problems, the politics of policy implementation, and other aspects of intergroup relations.

+My work has appeared in outlets such as Comparative Political Studies, Representation, and Political Studies Review.

+Currently, I am working on two book projects: “Bureaucratic Resistance to Illiberal Policies” (Cambridge University Press, co-authored with B. Guy Peters) and “Bureaucratic Polarization: How Workplace Identity and Intergroup Conflict Shape Policy Implementation” (Routledge).

-You can contact me at joaovictorguedesneto [at] gmail [dot] com.
+You are welcome to contact me at joao.neto [at] fgv [dot] br.

 {style="text-align: left;"}